nataliepopescu/verifopt/README.md

 # Verified Compiler Optimization Project (VerifOpt)

-VerifOpt targets dynamic dispatch in the Rust compiler, seeking to turn them into one or more static calls.
-Since dynamic dispatch results in blind jumps at the IR level, they are difficult to optimize and inhibit a range of downstream optimizations from happening (constant propagatino, function inlining, branch prediction, etc).
+VerifOpt targets dynamic dispatch in the Rust compiler, seeking to turn each dynamic dispatch call into one or more static calls.
+Since dynamic dispatch results in blind jumps at the IR level, they are difficult to optimize and inhibit a range of downstream optimizations from happening (constant propagation, function inlining, branch prediction, etc).
+VerifOpt is a gateway optimization, as it's main performance benefits come from re-enabling more impactful downstream optimizations.

-VerifOpt performs flow-sensitive abstract interpretation over Rust's MIR to first collect the minimal, statically-known set of all possible correct jumps, and then rewrites each dynamic dispatch into a switch statement over this set of possible static calls.
+VerifOpt performs flow-sensitive abstract interpretation over Rust's MIR to first collect the minimal, statically-known set of all possible correct jumps.

-VerifOpt is essentially a gateway optimization, as it's main performance benefits come from re-enabling more impactful downstream optimizations.
+Then it rewrites each dynamic dispatch into a switch statement over this set of possible static calls.

 ## Repo structure